-Wendy Gustafson and her husband Michael are the owner of Woodland Gallery in Hendersonville, TN.
-Wendy’s interest in pottery goes back to her high school days when she and her father built a potter’s wheel.
+Wendy Gustafson is potter in Hendersonville, TN.
+Her interest in pottery goes back to her high school days when she and her father built a potter’s wheel.
 After years of study she began teaching beginners on the potter’s wheel at Rockleigh Center for the Arts, in New York State.
 Over the past seven years, she has attended classes and workshops at the Appalachian Center for Craft, studying wheel throwing techniques with Merissa Tobler, glazing with Susan DeMay and Caroline Cercone, pot altering, and glazing functional salt/soda firing with Mackenzie Smith.

 Michael Gustafson bought his first camera back in the days of film and earned his degree in photography.
 He has worked professionally in commercial photography and family portraiture.
-Michael’s Nature Photographs are available for sale at Woodland Gallery.
 As the owner of M.G.
 Photography, he is a past president of the Hendersonville Camera Club, past president and current board member of the Professional Photographers of Middle Tennessee, and long time member of the Tennessee Professional Photographers Association and the Professional Photographers of America.
 In the past he has taught Digital Photography for Nossi College of Art.

 Hendersonville watercolorist, Kathleen Haynes, is a native Tennessean with deep roots in rural life and local heritage.
-Her “painterly” style is distinctive, sometimes bordering on impressionism.
+These roots are reflected in her painterly renditions of Tennessee countryside, animal life, and old structures.
 She especially loves the ethereal, glowing effects that can be created with transparent watercolors … what she calls “dipping into life’s lovely mysteries.”
-Her award-winning works are sought after for commissions and collections across the Southeast.
-Haynes exhibits on a regular basis with plein airpainters, The Chestnut Group; Nashville Artist Guild; and TN Watercolor Society.
-Look for her one-man show at Hendersonville Public Library during the month of Dec 2017. www.kathleenhaynes.com email@example.com
+Haynes exhibits on a regular basis with plein air painters, The Chestnut Group; Nashville Artist Guild; and TN Watercolor Society. www.kathleenhaynes.com firstname.lastname@example.org

 Mary Miller-McNutt – Painting